Douglasville, GA Spinal Cord Injury Lawyer

 What are the Types of Spinal Cord Injuries?

-Spinal cord injuries are some of the most severe injuries that a person can suffer.
+Spinal cord injury issues are some of the most severe injuries that a person can suffer.
 They often involve temporary or permanent loss of muscle function or sensation.
 The severity of the injury will depend on where the injury occurred.
 The higher up the spinal cord, the more serious it will be.
 Some specific types of spinal cord injuries include:

 - Paraplegia – This injury causes paralysis of the legs and lower body.
 It is considered a permanent injury.